MRColorR/money4band/README.md

 | on device | Desktop/Laptop PC | Desktop/Laptop PC | Raspberry Pi3/Pi4 | _not tested_ | _not tested_ |

-:green_circle:: All functions supported, Auto/manual setup supported :yellow_circle:: Some functions supported, Manual setup supported
+:green_circle:: All functions supported, Auto/manual setup supported :yellow_circle:: All functions supported but not tested, Auto/manual setup supported

 ### Prerequisites
 - A 64-bit operating system is strongly recommended.